Ethos and Values

 We encourage personal development and offer a wide variety of after school activities that allow our students the freedom to make choices.

 Our students acknowledge and engage with us to provide a safe and respectful school community and produce tolerant individuals that are willing to challenge stereotyping, bullying and discrimination in any form.
-Our most recent Ofsted report states that ‘students’ outstanding behaviour makes a very positive contribution to the school and contributes strongly to a harmonious and welcoming community.’
+Our most recent Ofsted report states that ‘there are also very positive relationships that have been established between staff and pupils so there is a mutual respect for all.’

 Tolerance of those of Different Faiths and Beliefs